Joe Viterelli: Staples commercial

 Viterelli can be seen in a Staples television commercial in which he provides mob-style "muscle" for an office worker who is having a problem dealing with a manager who demands doughnuts and pastry bribes in exchange for dispensing office supplies.
 The humorous spot, which debuted during Super Bowl XXXVIII, was Viterelli's only commercial.

-Personal life and death
+Personal life

 "Ninety percent of my fan mail is from kids 6 through 19," he told the New York Daily News in 2000.
 "They send me graduation pictures and report cards.
 Look at me, I'm a role model."

 Viterelli never had an agent or a manager.

 Viterelli participated in a roast of Magic Johnson, during which he told a joke about finding the former NBA star handcuffed to a tree naked, just after he had gotten robbed.

+Death

 Viterelli died on January 28, 2004, aged 66, of complications from heart surgery at Valley Hospital in Las Vegas.
-He is survived by his wife, Catherine, and five children, including his son, the film composer Joseph Vitarelli, who spells his last name differently.
+He was survived by his wife, Catherine, and five children, including his son, the film composer Joseph Vitarelli, who spells his last name differently.
 One of his children is a lawyer.